Sgun369/holbertonschool-shell/io_redirections_and_filters/README.md

 a script that deletes all the regular files with a .js extention 7.it is a good file that cuts iron without making a noise:

+11.Don't just count your directories,make your directories count: